This article was originally published on June 7, 2017, and last updated on September 21, 2017.

 - Long-term custodial care (nursing home care, assisted living facilities, adult day care, hiring home help).
 See information on long-term care insurance.

 Starting in 2017, Medicare now pays for cognitive assessment and care planning services for people with Alzheimer’s.
 Under Medicare Advantage, there are Medicare Special Needs Plans (SNPs).
-Enrolling in a Medigap plan may also help to cover more services.
+Enrolling in a Medigap plan to supplement Original Medicare may also help to cover more services.

 Being a Caregiver